outaagunga/documentation/AI_for_research.md

 Prompt:

-> “Write a concise Conclusion (about 1-2 paragraphs) that restates my thesis: [Your Thesis statement] in new words.
-Summarizes the main findings, and highlights why the issue is important for [Your Research Question].
+> “Write a concise Conclusion (about 1-2 paragraphs) that restates my thesis: [Your Thesis statement] in new words, summarizes the main findings, and highlights why the issue is important for [Your Research Question].
 [Paste the rest of completed parts here if using new AI]."

 ---
 ### **Further Reading: For STEP 8**